Knowledge Hub

 Summary

-It’s clear that the adjudication process plays a vital role in dispute resolution in the construction sector and provides a streamlined approach to solving problems that might otherwise be subject to lengthy and costly court litigation in its absence.
-However, as highlighted in this article, it’s not always the most suitable mechanism for every disagreement and if a dispute is complicated, it may not be appropriate to refer the matter to an adjudicator.
-Seeking advice from a lawyer specialising in construction and engineering disputes is essential before embarking on any course of action in this field to be certain that you are adhering to your contractual obligations and also, that the interests of your business are managed effectively in the face of any challenges.
+It’s clear that the adjudication process plays a vital role in dispute resolution in the construction sector.
+It provides a streamlined approach to solving problems that might otherwise be subject to lengthy and costly court litigation in its absence.
+It’s not always the most suitable mechanism for every disagreement.
+This is especially the case for complicated disputes, which may need more time and detail than an adjudicator can offer.
+Seeking advice from a commercial property dispute lawyer is essential before embarking on any course of action in this field.
+We can help ensure that you are adhering to your contractual obligations while protecting the interests of your business in the face of any challenges.

 About our expert